gnarg/hakureishodo/index.md

 1. Each month, excellent work will be photographed and published in the next month’s textbook.

 ### What to bring
-You may bring your own calligraphy tools if you have them, otherwise they will be available for purchase in the classroom.
-Please contact us if you would like a set of tools.
+If you have calligraphy tools, please bring them.
+If you do not have it, you can purchase it at our class, Please contact us if you would like a tool set.
 Japanese calligraphy tools
 * Ink
 * Suzuri (ink stone)